contributte/di/.docs/README.md

     baz2: App\DI\Baz2Extension
 ```

 The `bar` & `baz` require to have `foo` registered.
-How can resolve it?
+How to solve this?

-At first you have to replace default `extensions` extension, yes, it's name is `extensions`!
+First, you have to replace default `extensions` extension, yes, it's name is `extensions`!
 Change it manually
-or via `ConfiguratorHelper` class.
+or via the `ConfiguratorHelper` class.

 **Manual replacement**